 Rock & Ropes Samui is also a very suitable activity for children – the company actually also runs instructional classes for local kids.
 We can recommend Rock & Ropes as one of the best of Koh Samui tours for adventure lovers of any age!
 Call +66 61 230 0767 for bookings, or find them on Facebook or TripAdvisor.

-EasyKart was started by a former French racing driver so this should tell you that it offers the very best Samui go kart experience.
+EasyKart was started by a former French racing driver so this should tell you that it offers the very best Samui go-kart experience.
 The company opened it’s first premises in Pattaya in 2004 and expanded to its Chaweng lake location in Koh Samui around three years ago.
 They offer an 800m racing track, as well as a smaller track for kids or the overly nervous.

 EasyKart make their own vehicles from a location in Thailand, to European standards.
 They have 4 different types of vehicle including one that can be dual-driven for younger drivers.
-The vehicles can also have their power cut remotely by the staff in case of any impending accident.
-This makes is a very safe activity to do on Koh Samui with kids.
+The vehicles can also have their power cut remotely by the staff in case of any impending accidents.
+This makes it a very safe activity to do on Koh Samui with kids.
 Children must be at least 1.1m to drive either solo or accompanied.
 Helmets are of course provided.

 Even as total non-petrolheads, we loved whizzing around the 800m track in our go-karts!
 As it had been raining, the track was a little slippery but it never felt unsafe and just added to the fun if anything.